Corpus Delicti (film)

-Corpus Delicti is a 2017 Philippine crime action film co-written and directed by Toto Natividad.
+Corpus Delicti is a 2017 Filipino action crime film co-written and directed by Toto Natividad.
 The film stars Xian Lim, Marco Gumabao, Vin Abrenica and Raymond Bagatsing.

 Plot

 A young police officer (Xian Lim) is put to the test when his next case is too close to home.
 He sets on a dangerous mission to track down the murderer who killed his brother.